 Figure 2: A Hexagon can be changed to both a rectangle and a diamond

 Dragging the diamond handle of the 7 pointed Star towards the center makes the star more acute and pointed, and dragging the diamond handle outwards makes the star look almost like an oval (see Figure 3).

 Figure 3: A 7 pointed star gets more pronounced and blurred

-By dragging the five yellow diamonds on a U-turn arrow, you can adjust almost every characteristic of the arrow, as shown in Figure 4.
-Most of the arrow shapes comprise more than one diamond, which alter the arrowhead, lines, curves, etc.
+By dragging the five yellow diamond handles on a U-turn arrow, you can adjust almost every characteristic of the arrow, as shown in Figure 4.
+Most of the arrow shapes comprise more than one diamond handle, which alter the arrowhead, lines, curves, etc.